TomKugelman/Red-Black-Trees/README.md

 ## Classes
 - RedBlackNode -- A custom NODE class with several class properties such as: leftChild, rightChild, name, color, and two booleans to make soem processes easier to type and have less programmer errors.
 - RedBlackTree -- A custom class that acts as a Red-Black tree with functions to manipulate the tree as well as traverse and return data.
+- Program -- Handles the main user interactions and serves as a hub for the application.

 ### Class Functions
 #### RedBlackNode